Central Washington Real Estate Market Trends

 Central Washington Days on Market

-The average time it took to sell a home in Central Washington in the final quarter of 2022 was 54 days.
+The average time it took to sell a home in Central Washington in the third quarter of 2023 was 47 days.

-On average, it also took 17 more days to sell a home in the fourth quarter of 2022 than it did in the third quarter of the year.
+On average, it took six fewer days to sell a home in the third quarter of 2023 than it did in the second.

 Conclusions